mathewgomas-alfred/mathewgomas.io/tutorials/common_workflows.rst

 If your images have a white or other single-tone background, you can use either of the following methods to prepare the art for coloring:

-Place the line art at the top of the layer stack and set its layer blending mode to :guilabel:`Multiply`
+Place the line art at the top of the layer stack and set its layer blending mode to :guilabel:`Multiply`.

-If you want to clean the line art a bit you can press the :kbd:`Ctrl + L` shortcut or go to :menuselection:`Filters --> Adjust --> Levels`
+If you want to clean the line art a bit you can press the :kbd:`Ctrl + L` shortcut or go to :menuselection:`Filters --> Adjust --> Levels`.

 .. image:: /images/filters/Levels-filter.png
-    :alt: level filter dialog
+    :alt: Level filter dialog.

 You can clean the unwanted grays by moving the white triangle in the input levels section to left and darken the black by moving the black triangle to right.

-If you draw in blue pencils and then ink your line art you may need to remove the blue lines first to do that go to :menuselection:`Filters --> Adjust --> Color adjustment` curves or press the :kbd:`Ctrl + M` shortcut.
+If you draw in blue pencils and then ink your line art you may need to remove the blue lines first to do that go to :menuselection:`Filters --> Adjust --> Color adjustment curves` or press the :kbd:`Ctrl + M` shortcut.

 .. image:: /images/common-workflows/Color-adjustment-cw.png
-    :alt: remove blue lines from image step 1
+    :alt: Remove blue lines from image step 1.

 Now select **Red** from the drop-down, click on the top right node on the graph and slide it all the way down.
 Or you can click on the top right node and enter **0** in the input field.
 Repeat this step for **Green** too.

 .. image:: /images/common-workflows/Color-adjustment-02.png
-    :alt: removing blue lines from scan step 2
+    :alt: Removing blue lines from scan step 2.

 Now the whole drawing will have a blue overlay, zoom in and check if the blue pencil lines are still visible slightly.
 If you still see them, then go to **Blue** Channel in the color adjustment and shift the top right node towards left a bit, Or enter a value around 190 (one that removes the remaining rough lines) in the input box.

 .. image:: /images/common-workflows/Color-adjustment-03.png
-    :alt: remove blue lines from scans step 3
+    :alt: Remove blue lines from scans step 3.

 Now apply the color adjustment filter, yes we still have lots of blue on the artwork.
 Be patient and move on to the next step.
 Go to :menuselection:`Filters --> Adjust --> Desaturate` or press the :kbd:`Ctrl + Shift + U` shortcut.
 Now select :guilabel:`Max` from the list.

 .. image:: /images/common-workflows/Color-adjustment-04.png
-    :alt: remove blue lines from scans step 4
+    :alt: Remove blue lines from scans step 4.

 .. hint:: It is good to use non-photo-blue pencils to create the blue lines as those are easy to remove.
 If you are drawing digitally in blue lines use #A4DDED color as this is closer to non-photo-blue color.